Family Guy: "Road to" episodes

-The show uses catchphrases, and most of the primary and secondary characters have them.
-Notable expressions include Quagmire's "Giggity giggity goo", Peter's "Freakin' sweet", Cleveland's "Oh, that's nasty", and Joe's "Bring it on!"
-The use of many of these catchphrases declined in later seasons.
-The episode "Big Man on Hippocampus" mocks catchphrase-based humor: when Peter, who has forgotten everything about his life, is introduced to Meg, he exclaims "D'oh!", to which Lois replies, "No, Peter, that's not your catchphrase."

 Reception and legacy

 In 2016, a New York Times study of the 50 TV shows with the most Facebook Likes found that, like other satirical comedies, Family Guy is most popular in cities.
 The show's popularity was more correlated with support for Hillary Clinton than any other show".
 As of 2008, the franchise has generated in total revenue, including from TV syndication, from DVD sales, and from merchandise sales.